 I’m usually an anti-gimmicky kitchen gadget kind of girl, but this Message in a Cookie set had me swooning at Williams – Sonoma last year.
 It’s taking up valuable kitchen storage space (yes, every little bit counts), but it’s well worth it and you get a variety of shapes for other special occasions throughout the year.
 It’s like letterpress for a cookie!

-After making the dough and achieving perfect conversation heart colors, I let the dough rest overnight before beginning the project.
+After making the dough and achieving perfect conversation heart colors with food coloring, I let the dough rest overnight before beginning the project.
 While this dough results in a perfectly soft & cake-y consistency, it can be a bit finicky and it’s important that the dough is chilled when you work with it.
 In fact, after my dough had chilled in the fridge all night, I still stuck it in the freezer just before rolling it out so that it would be a bit easier to work with.
 After rolling out the dough (on a very well floured surface) I started pressing away.
 It took me a minute to get the hang of it, but I soon figured it out and starting plugging in my own Valentines messages.
 There is plenty of time to get your hands on this cookie cutter set and have a love-ly day of baking before the holiday arrives.
 I would gladly take sugar cookies over roses any day.

 Although not every cookie came out perfect, I think it was a successful baking day here in the Egan home.
 I ate a pink “I love you” cookie after lunch and it was divine.
 Great recipe Erin!

 1/2 teaspoon baking soda